-Prerequisites: MFAB 121 or MFAB 131 and MFAB 130 or MFAB 133 and MFAB 136 or MFAB 160
+Prerequisites: MFAB 131 and MFAB 133 and MFAB 136

 Upon successful completion of this course, the student should be able to perform oxyfuel cutting (OFC), shielded metal arc welding (SMAW), gas metal arc welding (GMAW) and plasma arc cutting (PAC).
 Basic blueprint and standard AWS welding symbols will be introduced.
 Selected welds and assignments will be tested according to industry and AWS standards.
 The student will be required to provide ANSI Z-87.1 approved safety glasses and may be expected to provide other basic hand tools and/or equipment as required by employers.
 This course is designed for individuals who have welding experience or who are employed by a company that requires welding skills.
 This course can be customized for advanced training.
 1 hr. lecture, 4 hrs. lab/wk.